 The sub-team mostly focuses on Java, and has constructed its own framework in Java to better collaborate and innovate with the robot code.
 The programming sub-team also focuses on accessibility and opportunity by providing a short crash-course in Java.

-Media helps to keep our club on the radar, as well as provide anything image-related our club needs.
+Imagery helps to keep our club on the radar, as well as provide anything image-related our club needs.
 This sub-team helps to solidify what our team does, making sure that what happens in our team does not just stay in our team, but the hard work and labor of each sub-team is documented and appreciated.